joshuaombasa/counter-app/README.md

 The value of the count is displayed on the page by updating the text content of the element with an ID of "value".
 This JavaScript code is a simple implementation of a counter that increments, decrements, and resets the count value.
 It uses the DOM API to manipulate the HTML elements on the page.
+The code starts by declaring the variables for the count, and the three buttons used to increment, decrement, and reset the count.
+The document.querySelector method is used to select the HTML elements using their CSS selectors.